All purpose flour Flatbread Indian Kerala Vegetarian

 Tips:

-• Leftover parottas could be refrigerated.
+• Leftover parottas can be refrigerated.

-• Here is the recipe for Chili Pita I had posted last year, you could make Chili Parotta using this recipe.
+• Here is the recipe for Chili Pita I posted last year, you could make Chili Parotta using this recipe.
 Add parottas instead of pita.

 Eggless Paratha